kanewilliams/christchurch-crash-data/README.md

  2) [TMS (Traffic Management System) daily traffic counts](https://opendata-nzta.opendata.arcgis.com/datasets/9cb86b342f2d4f228067a7437a7f7313).
 Also by Waka Kotahi, this data set consists of *daily-updated traffic volumes from state highway count sites, by vehicle type.*

 Combining these two datasets is the first step.
-Further downstream of this data engineering project, I would like to create a daily-updated map similar to [one made by Road Safety Risk](https://roadsafetyrisk.co.nz/maps/heat-maps#Canterbury) (not updated since 2016), and highlight dangerous sections of **Christchurch** specifically by crashes per unit traffic.
+Further downstream, I would like to create a daily-updated map similar to [one made by Road Safety Risk](https://roadsafetyrisk.co.nz/maps/heat-maps#Canterbury) (not updated since 2016), and highlight dangerous sections of **Christchurch** specifically by crashes per unit traffic.
 See [To-do](#to-do) below for more details.

 [![image](https://github.com/kanewilliams/christchurch-crash-data/assets/5062932/8bfb5a3c-7c30-49c4-9fad-0701f8e9ab7c)](https://lookerstudio.google.com/reporting/d0fc71e5-f3b3-426c-baff-7eb13c9f22c5)
 *Note: Click image to view in Looker Studio*